Identifying the matrix ring: algorithms for quaternion algebras and quadratic forms: Splitting fields and the Hilbert symbol

 \subsection{Representing local fields}

 When discussing computability for local fields, we immediately encounter the following issue: a local field $F_v$ is uncountable, so it is not computable.

 One has at least two choices for overcoming this obstacle.
 One possibility is to use \emph{exact local field arithmetic}, where one includes with the specification of an element its precision.
 One then requires the output of algorithms to be a continuous function of the input and to be correct with whatever output precision is given.
 This way of working with $\R$ (or $\C$) also goes by the name \emph{exact real} (or \emph{complex}) \emph{arithmetic}.
 This model has several advantages.
 In practice, for many applications this works extremely well: if more precision is required in the output, one simply gives more precision in the input.
 Consequently this model is also very efficient.
-Although this does method does not realize a local field $F$ as a computable field, all of the algorithms we discuss in this article work well in this model for $F_v$.
-(One also has the choice if one works in fixed precision or allows each element to have its own floating precision; we do not address this important practical question here.)
+Although this method does not realize a local field $F$ as a computable field, all of the algorithms we discuss in this article work well in this model for $F_v$.

 A second method is simply to work in a computable subfield $F$ of the local field $F_v$.
 Indeed, any subfield $F$ which is countably generated over its prime field is computable.
 In this article, we will take this approach; it is more appropriate for the theoretical discussion below (even as it will be less efficient in practice).